adrien-thierry/easyplate/README.md

 # renderView parameters

-The renderView function take two parameters :
+The renderView function take three parameters :
 - viewObj, the object we want to render,
 - parent, the parent element in which we want append the view.
 If parent is empty (== undefined || null), then renderView return a string.
+- dataObj, data you want to be loaded in innerHTML/value of element of your view.

+# Performance

+This template renderer has a very low memory footprint, ans for an average view (100 lines of json) take less than 10ms to finish.

+# Creator

+Creator and main developper : Adrien THIERRY https://fr.linkedin.com/in/adrien-thierry-6448a664